 Itineraries are guidelines; variations in itinerary may occur to account for weather, road conditions, closures, etc. and to maximize your experience.

+Welcome to Montana!
 Please arrive in Bozeman no later than 2:00 PM today; afterwards we drive over a mountain pass to Livingston, and then turn south along the Yellowstone River to the northern gateway of Yellowstone National Park.
-Our drive is through lush agricultural areas, mainly hay crops grown to feed livestock.
+Our drive is through lush agricultural and riparian areas surrounded by the Absaroka and Gallatin mountains.
 This is classic Big Sky scenery.
-Sometimes we spot raptors, perhaps Sandhill Crane or White-tailed Deer feeding in the meadows.
-We stop a few places along the way and arrive in time for you to settle into your room with fine views of mountains and the Yellowstone River.
+We are likely to spot raptors, sandhill crane and trumpeter swan.
+We stop at a few places along the way and arrive in Gardiner with time for you to settle into your room with fine views of the rushing Yellowstone River.
 Enjoy dinner tonight at a favorite local restaurant.

 Accommodations at the Absaroka Motel, Gardiner (D)

-We return in the afternoon, and if you wish, enjoy time to look around the small mountain town of Gardiner with its tempting shops.
+Afterwards we take time to look around the small mountain town of Gardiner with its quaint shops and idyllic scenery.
 Dinner tonight is at another favorite local restaurant.

 Accommodations at the Absaroka Motel, Gardiner (B,L,D)

-We enjoy a picnic lunch, time for an ice-cream at one of the park stores, and return to Gardiner for dinner.
+We enjoy a picnic lunch on the deck of the historic Old Faithful Inn and perhaps an ice cream at one of the park stores, then return to Gardiner for dinner.

 Accommodations at the Absaroka Motel, Gardiner (B,L,D)